oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_private_ip_facts_module.rst

 - Lists the `PrivateIp <https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/PrivateIp/>`_ objects based on one of these filters:
 -  - Subnet OCID. - VNIC OCID. - Both private IP address and subnet OCID: This lets you get a `privateIP` object based on its private IP address (for example, 10.0.3.3) and not its OCID.
 For comparison, `GetPrivateIp <https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/PrivateIp/GetPrivateIp>`_ requires the OCID.
 - If you're listing all the private IPs associated with a given subnet or VNIC, the response includes both primary and secondary private IPs.
+- If you are an Oracle Cloud VMware Solution customer and have VLANs in your VCN, you can filter the list by VLAN OCID.
+See `Vlan <https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/Vlan>`_.
 - If *private_ip_id* is specified, the details of a single PrivateIp will be returned.

 ..
 Aliases